 Managing and operating the deck equipment, including winches, anchors and deck lines.

 Maintaining an effective watch and ensuring that the deck is clear at all times.

-Morgan & Mallet International is a recruitment agency specialized in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward/), galley and related positions.
+Morgan & Mallet Yacht Crew is a recruitment agency specialised in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward/), galley and related positions.